aws/amazon-chime-sdk-js/README.md

 ## Installation

-Make sure you have Node.js version 12 or higher.
-Node 14 is recommended and supported.
+Make sure you have the following dependency installed:
+- Node.js version 12 or higher.
+Node 16 - the current LTS version - is recommended.
+- TypeScript version 4.2.3 (Later versions may cause reference errors in `lib.d.ts`).
+- Ruby version 3 or higher.
+This is needed for `npm run build`.

 To add the Amazon Chime SDK for JavaScript into an existing application, install the package directly from npm: